evania/alice-qg/README.md

 `write_to_qamatcher.py` and `historysearch.py` are additional scripts to test the generated QA using a virtual-human domain-knowledge tool called QAMatcher (http://hmi.ewi.utwente.nl/).

+This system is created as part of a master thesis assignment -> http://essay.utwente.nl/73352/

 ## Instruction